XianhuaZeng/en/_posts/2016-10-16-automagically-opening-dataset-and-copying-variable-value.md

 tags: [DM, GSUBMIT, PharmaSUG, PharmaSUG China 2016]
 categories: [Code]
 ---
 <p>I attended <span style="text-decoration: none;"><a href="http://www.pharmasug.org/china/index.html" target="_blank">PharmaSUG China 2016</a></span> in Beijing last month, along with my line manager.
 There were a large number presentations this year.
-I was very inspired by Hui Liu's <span style="text-decoration: none;"><a href="http://www.pharmasug.org/proceedings/china2016/PG/PharmaSUG-China-2016-PG07.pdf" target="_blank">presentation</a></span>.
-He shared some useful tips on presentation, such as automagically opening dataset and copying variable value.
+One <span style="text-decoration: none;"><a href="http://www.pharmasug.org/proceedings/china2016/PG/PharmaSUG-China-2016-PG07.pdf" target="_blank">presentation</a></span> made a deep impression on me.
+The presenter shared some useful tips on presentation, such as automagically opening dataset and copying variable value.
 The source code is not available, so I created three small macros to accomplish these two common tasks.</p><ol><li>%markdsn, automagically opens the dataset selected.{% highlight sas %}%macro markdsn();
 gsubmit "
 dm 'wcopy';